Cnaza/Getting-and-Cleaning-Data/README.md

 * Created data set with training and test set
 * Selected columns with mean and std
 * Removed () and - in the column names
-* join activity labels to data set
+* joined activity labels to data set
-* join subject to data set
+* joined subject to data set
 * write file in csv file

 * Run source("run_analysis.R")